-Fan oven elements are generally found inside electric ovens, and are located at the rear.
+Fan oven elements are generally found inside electric ovens, and are located at the rear circling the fan.
 When you switch the oven on, the element heats up.
-This heat is then circulated around the oven by the fan, which will be placed directly behind it.
+This heat is then circulated around the oven by the fan.

 When the inside of the oven reaches the desired temperature, a thermostat tells the element to turn off.

 It is important to understand here that fan oven elements cannot change the amount of heat they disperse; they are either on or off.

 Once the element has turned off, the oven will begin to cool down.
 The thermostat will then tell the element to turn back on when it detects a drop-in temperature inside the oven.

 This constant switch between the element being on and off is commonly known as cycling, and can happen numerous times during a single typical oven use.

 So now we know how an oven works in a basic form, let’s look at what can cause a fan oven element to fail.